Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • dehydration of the body;

-• loss of plasma against the background of extensive burns;
+• loss of plasma due to extensive burns;

 • osmotic diuresis;